monochromegane/the_platinum_searcher/README.md

 ## Configuration

-### .ptconfig.toml

-If you put .ptconfig.toml on $HOME or current directory, pt use option in the file.
+If you put configuration file on the following directories, pt use option in the file.

+- $XDG\_CONFIG\_HOME/pt/config.toml
+- $HOME/.ptconfig.toml
+- .ptconfig.toml (current directory)

 The file is TOML format like the following.

 ```toml